BiaCode9/Music-Trivia-Mayhem/README.md

 - When user is right - alert "You Rock!"

-- When user reaches 10 correct answers — alert "You Won!
-You Are a True Muisc Trivia Genius!"
+- When user reaches 20 correct answers — alert "You Owned It!
+You're a F*ckin Rockstar!"

 - Create functional website